-Here we look at an example of a proof goal that is a conjunction.
+Here we look at a proof goal that is a conjunction.

 Task